uclahs-cds/package-moPepGen/docs/vignette.md

 ### RNA Editing Sites

 RNA editing sites are specific positions within mRNA molecules where nucleotides undergo post-transcriptional modifications. moPepGen supports RNA editing sites called by [REDItools](https://github.com/BioinfoUNIBA/REDItools).
-Noted that the REDItools output must be annotated by the `AnnotateTable.py` from the REDItools package prior to passing into `parseREDItools`.
-Below is the command that can be used to do annotation.
+Noted that the REDItools output must be annotated by the `AnnotateTable.py` from the REDItools package prior to being passed to `parseREDItools`.
+Below is the command that can be used to perform the annotation.
 Note that the `${ANNOTATION_GTF}` must be the same file later used in `parseREDItools` and `callVariant`. `${PREFIX}` is the prefix of column names for gene and transcript IDs.

 ```shell
 AnnotateTable.py \